 I paint using the sightsize method which means placing the image alongside the subject.
 When I stand back from the subject and image, I can compare both at a glance and paint more accurately and effectively.
 Here are some photos of old masters doing just that.

-http://turbowaterpolo.nl/?doctor-education-thesis The photo above shows Sargent painting Mrs Fiske-Warren and Her Daughter.
+The photo on the right shows Sargent painting Mrs Fiske-Warren and Her Daughter.
 Sargent is working in the Gothic room at Fenway Court and has placed a curtain of some sort over a large stained-glass round window to block the direct sunlight which would be distracting.
-Here Sargent does not place his easel quite alongside the models but he does have his models up on a pedestal like Kelly.
+Here Sargent does not place his easel quite alongside the models but he does have his models up on a pedestal like Kelly

 Henrietta Rae was a British artist of the late Victorian period who gained recognition and success specializing in classical, allegorical, and literary subjects, often treated in a grand style.
 Here she is painting the portrait of the Marquess of Dufferin.
 Rae, like most of the other artists in this series, places her model on a pedestal.
 If you look carefully you will notice that she has painted him sitting slightly straighter than in real life.
 Either Dufferin had sunk into the pose or Rae was using artistic licence.